o3de/o3de-multiplayersample-assets/Gems/character_mps/Assets/Mixamo/Ybot/.src/worklog.md

 This is a worklog of changes made to the YBot for MPS

+## [0.0.2] - 2022-12-14

+Added the right hand side (flip/mirror) of arms and legs into the HIGH bake model set, so they are accounted for in the AO bake pass (inner thighs, etc.)

+Tweaked the bake settings in the marmoset files

+Adjusted the normals on the bake set geometry.

 ## [0.0.2] - 2022-12-13

 Updated the tangent orientation settings in marmoset to left handed